-On borrowings from the various Farm Credit associations, we receive interest patronage, or refunded interest, which is typically received in the calendar year following the year in which the related interest expense was accrued.
+(1) On borrowings from the various Farm Credit associations, we receive interest patronage, or refunded interest, which is typically received in the calendar year following the year in which the related interest expense was accrued.
 The expected effective interest rates reflected in the table above are the interest rates net of expected interest patronage, which is based on either historical patronage actually received (for pre-existing lenders whom we have received interest patronage from) or indications from the respective lenders of estimated patronage to be paid (for new lenders).
-See Note 4, "Borrowings-Farm Credit Notes Payable-Interest Patronage," in the accompanying notes to our consolidated financial statements for additional information on interest patronage.
-(2) Represent amendments to bonds previously issued under the Farmer Mac Facility.
+See Note 4, "Borrowings-Farm

+Credit Notes Payable-Interest Patronage," in the accompanying notes to our consolidated financial statements for additional information on interest patronage.
+(2) Bond issued under our facility with Federal Agricultural Mortgage Corporation ("Farmer Mac").